MartinSellergren/dart_separate/README.md

 ## Features

-This is a handy little package that brings the `separate` method to lists/iterables.
+This is a handy little package that brings the `separate` extension method to lists/iterables.

 Useful for e.g putting padding between children in a Row/Column in flutter, similar to `ListView.separated`.